lavrovd/psd-reader/README.md

 --------

 - Fast and lightweight
+- No dependencies
 - Asynchronous and block-based decoding
 - Reads: Greyscale, Bitmap, Indexed, RGB, CMYK, DuoTone, Multi-channel and Lab
-- Support alpha channel, and transparency for indexed mode
+- Supports alpha channel, and transparency for indexed mode
 - All color depths supported (1 / 8 / 16 / 32 bits)
 - De-matte of images with alpha-channel (no "halo" problems)
 - Supports RLE compressed and uncompressed image data
 - By default, converts all formats to RGBA so it can be used directly with canvas
-- Canvas helper methods with optional scaling and high-quality down-sampling
+- Canvas helper method with optional scaling and high-quality down-sampling
 - Optional gamma correction
-- By default, auto-corrects display gamma for 32-bit mode
+- By default, auto-corrects display gamma for 32-bit color mode
 - Access to the original channel bitmaps (decompressed if needed)
 - Access to raw meta and header data
 - Access to resource chunks (incl.
 ID locator method)